 - End the tour with delicious sushi and sake at a local restaurant

-- A three and a half hour food tour of Toyosu Fish Market and Tsukiji Market
+- A 3.5-hour food tour of Toyosu Fish Market and Tsukiji Market

 - English-speaking tour guide (Chinese-speaking tour guide available upon inquiry)